 Organization Admin Only

 The administrator of an organization is also the administrator of any business groups in the organization.
-All API versions and CloudHub environments that you create from your account are associated with this organization and only accessible to people within the organization.
+All API versions and CloudHub environments that you create from your account are associated with this organization and are only accessible to people within the organization.

 Organization Admin Only

-Allocating vCores to a Business Group makes those vCores available only to the Business Group and unavailable to the parent organization.
+Allocating vCores to a business group makes those vCores available only to the business group and unavailable to the parent organization.